 Transformers Toy Galleries

-Click the link or image above to view the Battle Damaged Megatron Cybertronian Mode toy gallery.
-The gallery contains 46 images of this figure for your viewing pleasure.
+Click the link or image above to view the Greatshot toy gallery.
+The gallery contains 35 images of this figure for your viewing pleasure.

 Transformers related trademarks filed with the USPTO

-Hasbro Inc submitted a trademark application for G.I.
-JOE with the USPTO on the Wednesday, 1st May 2002.
-The mark was submitted within the category entertainment services, namely, production and distribution of motion pictures, television programs, television game shows and cartoon series; television programs in the nature of children's game and entertainment; providing interactive computer games by means of a global computer network and currently has as status of Abandoned because no Statement of Use or Extension Request timely filed after Notice of Allowance was issued.
+Hasbro Inc submitted a trademark application for TRANSFORMERS ARMADA with the USPTO on the Thursday, 14th February 2002.
+The mark was submitted within the category Computer game programs and currently has as status of Abandoned because no Statement of Use or Extension Request timely filed after Notice of Allowance was issued.
 To view all documents in this file, click on the Trademark Document Retrieval link at the top of this page..

 Transformers Cartoon Series